-- In the main program, locate the function call to application.set_gripper(). - Go to the source file of that function by clicking in any part of the function and pressing "F2". - Remove the fist line containing the following ROS_ERROR_STREAM ... so that the program runs.
+- In the main program, locate the function call to application.set_gripper(). - Go to the source file of that function by clicking in any part of the function and pressing F2 in QtCreator. - Remove the first line containing the following ROS_ERROR_STREAM . . . so that the program runs.